Standing Open Call: Conference Grants for Early Career Investigators from ITC Countries

 The main subject of the oralpresentation / poster presentation / speech at the approved conference must meet the scientific objectives of the Action and must acknowledge COST.

 The participation of each applicant must be pre-approved by the Award Committee of NEP4DISSENT (see Evaluation section below).

 Attendance at European conferences is preferred.
 However, conferences held elsewhere can also be considered.

 DEADLINES AND HOW TO APPLY

 This is a standing call.
 The applications will be revised and considered within two weeks of the submission.

-The conference travel must finish before 31 March 2019 and scientific reports must be submitted no later than 30 April 2019.
+For the current round (Grant Period 3), the conference travel must finish before 31 March 2020 and scientific reports must be submitted no later than 30 April 2020.